![]() |

 Remoulade sauce is popular in New Orleans.
 A French condiment, it is delicious on po' boy sandwiches and other seafood dishes, such as crab, shrimp or lobster.
 My party guests say, remoulade sauce makes the salmon cakes.
 I agree; so now when I make the one, I always make the other.
 A graduate of New Orlean's Tulane University gave me the remoulade sauce recipe, and I'm very grateful!
 I add a few more flavors like pickle juice to it, though the original recipe is mighty fine too.

-Salmon cakes can be seasoned a number of different ways.
+Salmon cakes can be seasoned in several different ways.
 Here's what I add:

 Salmon Cakes